The first granny smith was grown by the real Granny Smith, an amateur horticulturalist and early migrant to convict era Sydney.

 Granny Smiths remain one of the world’s most consumed apple varieties, especially popular for use in baking.

-They are grown in all six Australian states, and about 56 000 tonnes are produced here each year, making it Australia’s number one apple.
+They are grown in all six Australian states, and about 56 000 tonnes are produced here each year, making it Australia’s number one apple, by volume.

 Granny Smiths have also found a place in popular culture.